 Located just minutes from downtown, this exhilarating six blocks of adventure got its name more than a century ago from the streetcars that came west and “looped around” before connecting elsewhere.
-And speaking of trolleys, opening in 2018, is a vintage Delmar Loop trolley that will take riders on a 2.2-mile ride from one end of the district to the Missouri History Museum in Forest Park, with 10 stops in between.

 From downtown, take the MetroLink to the Delmar Loop Station, or drive and park along the street, in one of several lots, or in the parking garage.
 The Loop is also within walking distance to Forest Park.
 For more information, please visit www.visittheloop.com.